sassoftware/restaf-demos/README.md

 The serverless subdirectory has examples of using restaf to build AWS serverless functions.

-- sls-scoreAstore - scoring using an astore
+- sls-scoreAstore - scoring using an astore - astore must be stored on the Viya Server

 - sls-sentiment  - get sentiment score for a given text

+- sls-image - display an image for a SAS VA report